 About Your Presenter

-Frank J. Matera is the Andrews-Kelly-Ryan Professor of Biblical Studies at the Catholic University of America in Washington, D.C.
+Frank J. Matera was formerly the Andrews-Kelly-Ryan Professor of Biblical Studies at the Catholic University of America in Washington, D.C.

 A former president of the Catholic Biblical Association of America, he has authored books on New Testament Ethics, New Testament Christology, and the Theology of the New Testament, as well as commentaries on Paul's letter to the Galatians and 2 Corinthians.